JustinTimperio/warp-cli/README.md

 #### URL Sharing While Using  `--ship`
 Warp-CLI uses the recommended method for transferring URLs except for the command to send directories between two remote machines.
 URLs are returned to the host rather than being tunneled through the remote machine to the next remote machine.
 This allows two remote servers to transfer files between one another without having the permission needed to connect directly via ssh.
 #### SSH Aliases
-Since Warp-CLI is designed mainly for daily use, it is highly recommended(if not assumed) that you already have an ssh alias for the machine you are connecting to.
+Since Warp-CLI is designed mainly for daily use, it is highly recommended(if not assumed) that you already have an ssh alias for the server you are connecting to.
 If you don't have an existing SSH alias for the server you are transferring files to, please consider [creating one.](https://www.howtogeek.com/75007/stupid-geek-tricks-use-your-ssh-config-file-to-create-aliases-for-hosts/)

 ## Usage
 Warp-CLI features a number of shortcuts that attempt to make sending files as trivial and intuitive as possible.
 Additionally, warp.py can be imported into any python3 script, which provides more granular control over transfers.
 To see a list of all available options use `wdt --help | less`.